Fabula Nova Crystallis Final Fantasy: Creation

 The central concept for Fabula Nova Crystallis came from the Compilation of Final Fantasy VII, a multimedia subseries featuring the world and characters of Final Fantasy VII.
-Whereas the common link in the Compilation was Final Fantasy VII, the team chose to use "the tale of new crystals" for the new series, with the mythos connecting the games rather than an overarching narrative.
+Whereas the common link in the Compilation was VII, the team chose to use "the tale of new crystals" for the new series, with the mythos connecting the games rather than an overarching narrative.
 Another key idea behind the mythos was to ease the production of future Final Fantasy games by providing an established universe.
 The individual directors are allowed to freely interpret the base mythology when they create their games.
 When referring to this freedom, Tabata has compared the mythos and the concept behind it to Greek mythology; a mythos with common themes and deities, but featuring many unrelated stories.

 Toriyama based the story of Final Fantasy XIII around the mythos' deities and their direct relations to the world.
 Tabata and Nomura both focused on the human side of the story.
 Tabata chose to portray the divine elements from a historical standpoint in Type-0.
 Nomura created a modern-day setting similar to contemporary Earth in Final Fantasy XV, referring far less to the mythos' terminology.
 Nomura was also appointed as the main character designer for all entries in the subseries.
 In a 2007 interview, Hashimoto compared the planning of the Fabula Nova Crystallis series to film franchises such as Star Wars and The Lord of the Rings: an expansive brand on which to build multiple Final Fantasy titles planned in advance.
 The development of all games connected to the mythos was handled by Square Enix 1st Production Department.
 A trademark for Final Fantasy Haeresis XIII hinted at another entry, but the trademark expired in 2011 and the company did not renew.